Co-Founder, Head Coach, Program Management & Administration

 Darrin grew up in the gym watching his dad coach volleyball from a young age.
 This early involvement grew into a lifelong passion.
 As a player Darrin competed for BC’s provincial team and won a championship with the Capilano university blues

 Since moving on to coach he is now the UBCO men’s volleyball assistant coach, Darrin has been involved with several other universities as well as Team BC for several years & spent time with our Women’s National Team.
-He’s finishing a Masters of High Performance Coaching & Technical Leadership at UBC Vancouver.
+Darrin has a Masters degree from UBC in Coaching Science.
 He’s previously worked as a strength coach with a variety of top athletes in different sports.

 Aly McKay is a former Varsity NCAA volleyball player at Simon Fraser University.
 Throughout her 4 years at SFU she was named Defensive Player of the Year for the GNAC conference as well as AVCA All-Region and third team All-American in her senior year.
 In her final year at SFU she was also awarded Female Athlete of the Year and Terry Fox Most Inspirational Athlete Award.
 Along with playing at the collegiate level, she has also spent a number of years as a libero for Team Canada Women’s Volleyball with a highlight of competing in the Pan Am Cup in the Dominican Republic.
 Throughout her athletic career Aly has always sought to give back to developing athletes by taking every opportunity she can to coach.